luisico/clustering/README.md

   * **All** and **None** turn on/off all clusters and conformations.
   * Activate **Join 1 member clusters** to display all single member clusters in a separate cluster (*outl*).
   * The **atom selection** to represent can be changed in the atom selection box.
 Click *Update Selection* button to apply the changes.
+6. **Export** cluster memberships from the main menu, to the console or to file.

 ## Third party importers